Home » Military & Veteran Benefits » PTSD Resources and VA Benefits

 How do you access PTSD treatment through the VA?

-They also have contact information for those who are homeless or those who are at risk of being homeless.
+They also have contact information for those who are homeless or at risk of becoming homeless.

-Can you receive disability compensation or other benefits if you have PTSD linked to your military service?
+Can you receive disability compensation if you have PTSD linked to your military service?

 Yes, if you have symptoms of PTSD and suffered a serious injury, personal trauma, sexual trauma, or were threatened with injury, sexual assault, or death while serving in the military, you may qualify.
 You can find out more information on the VA disability compensation for PTSD page.